 For the above reasons, these may be void dividends and therefore the director considered to have abused his/her position by declaring them as such (presumably to avoid having to repay such sums).

-Dependant on your background and circumstances, there are a number of defences to any of the above allegations and at Francis Wilks & Jones we have considerable experience of dealing with the minutiae of any allegation that a dividend was illegal or constitutes misconduct by a director.
+Dependent on your background and circumstances, there are a number of defences to any of the above allegations and at Francis Wilks & Jones we have considerable experience of dealing with the minutiae of any allegation that a dividend was illegal or constitutes misconduct by a director.
+Contact the experts today.